kleinschmidt/dots-contexts-recall-prediction/cogsci19/cogsci.md

 # Notes

+When remembering a particular item people draw on the _context_ that item occurred in as an additional source of information [e.g., @Orhan2013; @Qian2014;
+@Huttenlocher1991].
+For instance, @Huttenlocher1991 found that immediate spatial recall of a location in a circular area is biased towards the average radius of all locations in the experiment.
+They proposed that memory for an individual item's location is encoded at two levels: the item itself, and the _category_ it was assigned to.
+Building on this, @Robbins2014 found that when people are exposed to an environment where there are multiple clusters

+((( Bayesian models of memory in other domains )))

+Here, we evaluate whether Bayesian non-parametric clustering can explain peoples behavior when the context occurs over time.

+Can model
-When remembering a particular item people draw on context as an additional source of information (Emin's paper, Ting, Huttenlocher).
-Can model this as a kind of Bayesian cue combination: combine uncertain memory trace (likelihood) contextual information (prior) to infer the distribution of properties of the recalled item (posterior).
+this as a kind of Bayesian cue combination: combine uncertain memory trace (likelihood) contextual information (prior) to infer the distribution of properties of the recalled item (posterior).

 Begs the question what _is_ context?
 It's not handed down by god.
 Can think of this as another level of inference: infer jointly which context a particular